yassineMtg/ObjectDetection/README.md

 ## Milestone 5: Model Deployment (Front-end and Containerization)

-- **Front-End Development**:
+- **Front-End Development**: Developed a responsive front-end application using React.js to display real-time sentiment analysis results.

-Developed a responsive front-end application using React.js to display real-time sentiment analysis results.
+- **Containerization**: Utilized Docker for packaging and containerizing the application to ensure consistent and reproducible deployments.

 ![Alt text](./images/frontendcode.png)